Raj454/tshopapp-1/replit.md

 - **Multi-Store Support**: Ensures complete data isolation between connected Shopify stores, with automatic store detection and proper routing of API requests.
 - **URL Generation**: Implements SEO-friendly URL generation using Shopify handles for both blog posts and pages, with robust fallback mechanisms.
 - **Content Preview Optimization**: Intelligent featured image handling in admin panel previews prevents duplication.
 - **Author Description Formatting**: Preserves formatting (spaces, line breaks) in author descriptions when saving to Shopify.
+Author descriptions now display in full without truncation, and reading time has been removed from the author box for cleaner presentation.

 ## External Dependencies